Curved commutators in the plane: Abstract

 \section{Abstract}

 { We complete the $L^p$ boundedness theory of commutators of Hilbert transforms along monomial curves by providing the previously missing lower bounds.
-This optimal result now covers all monomial curves while previous results had significant geometric restrictions.
-We also, for the first time, develop the corresponding necessity theory for curves with non-vanishing torsion. }
+This optimal result now covers all monomial curves while the previous result assumed the curve to intersect adjacent quadrants of the plane.
+We also develop, under a qualitative $\BMO$ assumption of the symbol, the corresponding quantitative lower bound in the context of curves with non-vanishing torsion. }